Automating JPEG optimization with jpegoptim in your projects

 -

-Optimize images during the development process:
+Optimize images during the development process to prevent oversized files from being introduced.

 -